I read you're merging with another company. Can you give me more details?

 I'm a producer with a show idea.
 Whom should I speak to?

 Each organization has a submission process in place that will be streamlined over the next several months.
 In addition, KCETLink Acquisitions staff will continue to travel around the world -- to festivals, markets, distributors -- seeking the best global content for both channels.

-The KCETLink team in San Francisco will focus on digital innovation, new technology, and programming opportunities for web, mobile devices, and other platforms while also developing new apps, and other ways that address the rapidly changing media landscape.
-We anticipate that this team will work in close coordination with the digital staff in Southern California to expand the offerings for KCETLink audiences on television, on-line and on mobile devices.
+The KCETLink team in San Francisco focused on digital innovation, new technology, and programming opportunities for web, mobile devices, and other platforms while also developing new apps, and other ways that address the rapidly changing media landscape.
+This team works in close coordination with the digital staff in Southern California to expand the offerings for KCETLink audiences on television, on-line and on mobile devices.

-San Francisco will also house an editorial team that curates and produces the Link TV World News mobile application for iPad and Google TV.
+San Francisco also houses an editorial team that curates and produces the Link TV World News mobile application for iPad and Google TV.
 Specialists from Asia and the Middle East will continue to translate and produce news from those regions.

 What were the financial details of the deal?

 What kind of governance structure will be in place for KCETLink?